FEDIV06/FEDIV06/README.md

 - 💞️ I’m looking to collaborate on ... just about anything.
 - 📫 How to reach me ...
 Check links.
 - 😄 Pronouns: I'm an old school kinda guy.
 - ⚡ Fun fact: ...
 American medicine is NOT a science.
 ALL medical doctors in the USA have ART degrees.
 Don't believe me...
 GOOD.
 Go ask your own doctor.
 Sorry...
-That may not be a Fun fact.
+That may not be a 'Fun' fact.
 Just think you have a right to know.

 <!---
 FEDIV06/FEDIV06 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.